Uniquely human cognition

 -First, a risk of hidden algorithm bias.
 AI algorithms can inadvertently amplify an unconscious bias held either by the algorithm developer or one which was present in the AI training dataset.
 This will lead to undetected erroneous and untrustworthy conclusions.

 -Second, such AIs lack the ability to explain how they arrived at their conclusions.
 This is a fundamental problem for the use of such AI in education, where the central requirement is to educate the user by explaining the nature of the solution, not simply detect a concern.
+The AI may disempower the student rather than empower them.

 Advising on AI: Public platforms